TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 ## When the connection on the main interface goes down, my gateway gets disconnected and it does not reconnect through the backup interface.

 Please try restarting your gateway's packet forwarder.

+## Why do I still see connection stats of a gateway I previously disconnected?

+After disconnecting a gateway, the connection stats will still be available for 48 hours.
+The HTTP endpoint will return the status code `200 OK` and the connection stats will contain the `disconnected_at` field.
+If the gateway remains inactive for more than 48 hours, the HTTP endpoint will then return the `404 Not Found (gateway <gtw_id> not connected)` status.